edgecomllc/eupf/README.md

 | upf_rx_gtp_pdu     | The total number of received GTP PDU packets |
 | upf_rx_gtp_other   | The total number of received GTP other packets |
 | upf_rx_gtp_error   | The total number of received GTP error packets |

+## Quick start

+To install application, you must have:

+* Kubernetes cluster

+in our case, we used the `kubespray` tool.
+An example configs can be seen in [repo](https://github.com/edgecomllc/ansible)edgecomllc/ansible)

+* installed and configured 5G core `free5gc` or `open5gs`

+to install free5gc you can use our example in [repo](https://github.com/edgecomllc/free5gc)

+to install open5gs you can use our example in [repo](https://github.com/edgecomllc/open5gs)